Skin-tight garment: Bodystocking

 A bodystocking is a one-piece skin-tight garment that covers the torso, legs and sometimes the arms of the wearer.
 It is a foundation garment or an article of lingerie usually made from a sheer fabric similar to that used for stockings or pantyhose, or from fishnet, lace or an opaque material, or a variation of these materials.
 A bodystocking differs from a unitard, which is worn as an outfit or article of clothing, and a leotard, which is used as a practice garment or performance costume by acrobats, gymnasts and other similar performers.
 Designed to be revealed, but not to be too revealing, bodystockings may be worn as undergarments by performers such as belly dancers and exotic dancers.

 Bodystockings were used on stage in at least 1860s.
 In 1861, American actress Adah Isaacs Menken controversially wore a flesh coloured bodystocking on stage, to preserve her modesty and stay within the obscenity laws, while giving the illusion of nudity.

 Unitard

-The unitard is a variation of the leotard that also covers the legs and sometimes also has long sleeves, and which is considered to be a combination of a leotard and tights.
-It is similar to a bodystocking, but is designed as outerwear, for view by the general public.
+A unitard is a type of garment that combines the features of a leotard with those of tights, covering the legs and sometimes extending to the arms.
+It is essentially a one-piece outfit that is both a leotard and a legging, often resembling a bodystocking but designed to be worn as outerwear for everyday use.